andrey-mokhov/graphql-php/docs/en/spiral/object-type.md

 </table>

-This method [will be used](https://webonyx.github.io/graphql-php/type-definitions/interfaces/#interface-role-in-data-fetching) when identifying a GraphQL ObjectType if the interface type does not contain its own resolver (in practice, it was not possible to get the logic declared in `webonyx/graphql-php` to work).
+This method [will be used](https://webonyx.github.io/graphql-php/type-definitions/interfaces/#interface-role-in-data-fetching) when identifying a GraphQL ObjectType if the InterfaceType does not contain its own resolver (in practice, it was not possible to get the logic declared in `webonyx/graphql-php` to work).

 #### <a id="dynamic-object-type-interface">DynamicObjectTypeInterface</a>

-The `Andi\GraphQL\Type\DynamicObjectTypeInterface` interface adds extensibility GraphQL object types with additional fields defined in other classes (this mechanic is described in detail in [Type expansion](additional-field.md)).
+The `Andi\GraphQL\Type\DynamicObjectTypeInterface` interface adds extensibility GraphQL ObjectType with additional fields defined in other classes (this mechanic is described in detail in [Type expansion](additional-field.md)).

 The implementation of this interface affects the definition of the `getFields` method, see the example below: